pereiraleo447/worldbuilding-obsidian/Templates/Session Zero Notes Template.md

 ## Campaign Elevator Pitch

-> Thirty years ago, the Cult of the Dragon led a devastating siege on Volaria, capital of Eldranos.
-Commanded by Itharog
+> Write a short paragraph condensing the core of the campaign.
+Really think of it as an elevator pitch: you have one paragraph to sell someone on the idea of your campaign and make them want to play it.
 ## Six Truths of this Campaign

 What are the six most important things you want your players to understand about the world and the campaign?
 Share these with your players.